Our Lupus Research Contributions and Achievements

 We commissioned the seminal independent national report by one of the nation’s most respected health policy organizations entitled, “Overcoming the Barriers to Drug Development in Lupus.”
 The report serves as a roadmap for industry, the Foundation’s national research program, and the federal government toward removing obstacles to the development of new lupus treatments.

 Improving clinical trial design with industry to drive new therapies

 We marshaled the resources of seven major biopharmaceutical companies to unlock clues hidden in data from early trials of potential lupus treatments, which will improve future trials and stimulate development of new treatments.
 Some of the field’s most influential thought leaders have called this accomplishment a "major breakthrough."

 Global standardized lupus disease instrument training

-We created a worldwide portal now used by more than 3,000 clinical investigators in more than 50 countries for training on instruments to assess uniformly the effectiveness of experimental lupus therapies in global pharmaceutical trials, greatly increasing the probability of the successful development of new treatments for lupus.
+We created a worldwide portal now used by thousands of clinical investigators in more countries around the world for training on instruments to assess uniformly the effectiveness of experimental lupus therapies in global pharmaceutical trials, greatly increasing the probability of the successful development of new treatments for lupus.

 New focus on the environmental causes of lupus

 We convened the best and brightest lupus investigators for a national summit on lupus and the environment to examine the role environmental influences play in the development of lupus and to establish a research agenda to guide future studies in this important area.

 Funding to Lupus Researchers